alciamoncrieffe/Dermatologist--Udacity/README.md

 ## Mini Project: Dermatologist AI -- Udacity Project

-Deep learning Course Project 2b : Design an algorithm to visually diagnose melanoma, the deadliest form of skin cancer, using CNNs.
+Deep learning Course Project 2b : As part of a Udacity competition, I designed an algorithm to visually diagnose melanoma, the deadliest form of skin cancer, using CNNs.
 In particular, to distinguish this malignant skin tumor from two types of benign lesions (nevi and seborrheic keratoses).

 #### Getting Started